benmesander/flop/README.md

 Also note that while ipernity allows you to upload arbitrary document types, flickr only allows photos and videos.
 Any ipernity content which is not a photo or video is not uploaded by flop to flickr (because it can't).

+flop uses the [masci flickr API for go](https://github.com/masci/flickr) - this package should be cloned into a 'src' subdirectory under flop.

 API Key
 =======
 flop requires a flickr API key.
 These can be obtained from [flick's create an API key page](https://www.flickr.com/services/apps/create/).
 The API key and secret obtained from this page should be placed in environment variables, `FLICKR_API_KEY` and `FLICKR_API_SECRET`.